Muhaimin Iskandar: 2019 presidential election

 Iskandar himself ran in the legislative election, running for a fifth term still in East Java's 8th electoral district.
 He won 149,916 votes and secured a seat.
-He was later appointed as a deputy speaker at DPR.
+He was later appointed a deputy speaker at DPR.

+2024 election

+On 1 September 2023, presidential candidate Anies Baswedan declared Iskandar as his running mate for the 2024 Indonesian presidential election.
+Prior to the announcement, PKB had already agreed to support Prabowo Subianto in the election, and thus PKB withdrew from the coalition.
+As a response to the announcement, the Democratic Party under former president Susilo Bambang Yudhoyono withdrew its support of Baswedan's candidacy.

 Personal life

 He married Rustini Murtadho in 1995.
 According to Iskandar, he called in four major political figures (Megawati Soekarnoputri, Taufiq Kiemas, Abdurrahman Wahid and Eros Djarot) to convince his in-laws when he proposed.
 The couple has three children born in 1996, 2000 and 2003.

 In 2017, he received an honoris causa doctorate from Airlangga University.
 Some lecturers at the university protested against the awarding, citing a procedural failure.